 Whatever is best for you, but it would really help us to have monthly payments by Standing Order.
 This spreads the cost for you and enables us to know what income we can expect so we can plan ahead.
 It also makes Gift Aid claims easer to administer.
 BUT REMEMBER YOU ARE ALWAYS IN CONTROL OF YOUR STANDING ORDERS.
 We just keep a copy and take them into your bank for you.
 We cannot amend or cancel them for you.
 You can amend or cancel them at any time.
 A Standing Order form can be downloaded (see “Links” box above).

 A Gift Aid form can be downloaded (see “Links” box above).
 If you are a UK taxpayer you are able to increase the value of your donation by 25% by completing the Gift Aid section of the form.
 The Gift Aid form must be signed by the tax-paying donor.

 I already contribute – why am I being asked again?

 We must continue to seek donations, but are only able to make a general appeal to all parents each term.
 For reasons of confidentiality we cannot differentiate between existing and potential donors.
-There is no need to reply to the current mailing unless you wish to amend your details in any way eg: if you have changed address, changed the amount or method of donation etc.
+There is no need to reply to new mailings unless you wish to amend your details in any way eg: if you have changed address, changed the amount or method of donation etc.

 I support PTA/Friends events and pay for school trips – why am I being asked to pay more?

-The Governors’ Fund is entirely independent of the PTA/Friends whose fundraising activities also play an important part in supporting the School.
+The School Development Fund is entirely independent of the PTFA/Friends whose fundraising activities also play an important part in supporting the School.
 The School has a separate fund to manage monies collected for specific activities; school trips and swimming lessons, for example.
 Each fund has a role to play in financing the work of the School.

 Why so much paperwork?